meghuu3/Codechef-Profile-Tracker/README.md

 # Codechef Profile Tracker

-A Python Application Where It Uses Beautiful Soup Library Which Is Helpful For Scraping The Web
+A Python Application Where It Uses Beautiful Soup Library Which Is Helpful For Scraping The Web In Upcoming Days I May Try To Implement with different coding websites 🤔

 # What Application Does??